UKGovLD/registry-core/doc/notes.md

    * The root register must end in "/" to avoid the version info being treated as part of the dns name.

    * Lucene index on every item update costs 3x slow down on in-memory test case, actually 6x on a machine with spinning disc

+   * Where do the labels for things like owner organization come from?

 ## Future redesign for scale